ryanmle2001/anna-ai/README.md

-# Anna AI Shopping Assistant
+# Introducing ANNA: Amazon’s Next-Gen Navigational Assistant

-Anna AI is a Chrome extension that enhances your Amazon shopping experience with AI-powered assistance.
+ANNA AI is a Chrome extension that enhances your Amazon shopping experience with AI-powered assistance.
 Using OpenAI's technology, Anna helps you make informed purchasing decisions by analyzing products, comparing options, and providing personalized recommendations.

 ## Features